tomasnorth/creatort/README.md

 ## Hi there, I am Tomas.
+I'm a web developer who designs and creates websites and web applications.

+### You can reach me on the following:
-Discord: tomas#0042
+Discord: @aaaatomas
-Email: correspondence@nosi.uk
+Email: tomas@nosi.uk

+### Current Roles
-Operations Manager at TheatreDigitalized
+Ops Manager at TheatreDigitalized
+Co-Founder at Fibel